 Much effort in the design of building structures is focused on economy combined with safety, in terms of both the quantity of material used and the amount of fabrication needed to assemble the structure.
 The appropriate use of structure can often be seen in the 'fine tuning' of the balance of material used and fabrication undertaken.
 This approach is being increasingly paralleled in architectural design in the external envelope and internal fittings where there is a growing tendency to use the least number of components, while tempering this approach with the needs of their fabrication.
 This has led to an important trend in structures of their increased visibility and as self-finished components within buildings.
 This brings the aims of structural design and architectural design much closer together where the relationship between structure, enclosure and internal finishes are co-ordinated at an early stage of the design, continuing through the following detailed design and construction phases.

 In steel structures, frames have become a full part of the language of architectural design.
 Assemblies in steel, ranging from small lattice trusses to cable-stayed structures that resemble 'kits of parts', have led to their widespread use as highly visible structures, set either outside or inside the building enclosure.
-The necessity of joining steel sections with either welds or bolts has led to a visual richness in both the design of structural members and the joints between them.
+The necessity to join steel sections with either welds or bolts has led to a visual richness in both the design of structural members and the joints between them.
 This has been helped enormously by the development of intumescent paints, which protect the structure during a fire by expanding to form a heat-insulating layer that protects the integrity of the structure for a limited period, usually one hour.
-These finishes, once only roughly textured or trowel applied, can now achieve a smooth finish previously associated only with the regular paint finishes used in unprotected structures such as single-storey roof structures.
-Issues of thermal bridging in steel structures and the penetration of the waterproofing layer with steel components are now easier to overcome with thermal breaks, within joints and across weatherproofing membranes such as with the use of a set of bolted connections that are difficult to achieve in either concrete or timber.
+These finishes, once only roughly textured or trowel applied, can now achieve a smooth finish once associated only with the regular paint finishes used in unprotected structures such as single-storey roof structures.
+Issues of thermal bridging in steel structures and the penetration of the waterproofing layer with steel components, are now easier to overcome with thermal breaks within joints and across weatherproofing membranes such as with the use of a set of bolted connections that are difficult to achieve in either concrete or timber.

-Concrete structures are now being exposed as self-finishes within buildings, both on the external walls and in the soffit (underside) of structural slabs, with a quality of finish traditionally associated with only plastered walls and ceilings.
-Exposed
+Concrete structures are now being exposed as self-finishes within buildings, both on the external walls and in the sof-fit (underside) of structural slabs, with a quality of finish traditionally associated with only plastered walls and ceilings.
+Exposed finishes in concrete are now less common due to their poor weathering, from a visual point of view, but are enjoying a revival in predominantly dry climates where thermal insulation is set within the depth of the wall.
+The renewed interest in precast concrete structural systems, other than those used for parking garages, is set to continue, with evergreater expression of jointing forming part of the visible language of detailing.